 Loan to a third-party manufacturer was provided for the enhancement of its production facilities.
-As at 31 December 2020 and 2019, the loan was secured by a property situated in Cambodia owned by the third-party manufacturer, subject to a guarantee given by an independent party to the Group, interest bearing at 10% p.a and extended to be repayable on 23 April 2023 (2019: interest-free and repayable on 23 April 2020).
+As at 31 December 2021 and 2020, the loan was secured by a property situated in Cambodia owned by the third-party manufacturer, subject to a guarantee given by an independent party to the Group, interest bearing at 10% p.a and repayable on 23 April 2023 (2020: 10% p.a and repayable on 23 April 2023).

 During the year ended 31 December 2018, a substantial shareholder of the Company ("Substantial Shareholder"), through a 51% owned subsidiary of the Group, advanced an amount of HK\$32,366,000 ("Advance") to an independent third party (the "Borrower") for the purpose of capital contribution to two investment funds managed by the Group (the "Pass-through Arrangement").
 The Advance is unsecured, bears interest at 1.5% per month with maturity on 21 August 2018.
 Under this Pass-through Arrangement, the Group should bear no responsibilities as to the repayment of the Advance by the Borrower and other liabilities as well as the interest associated with the Advance.
-As at 31 December 2020, the amount of proceeds received from the Substantial Shareholder and the Advance to the Borrower amounting to HK\$33,777,000 (2019: HK\$31,814,000) were presented on a gross basis and included in "other payables and accruals" and "prepayments, deposits and other receivables", respectively, on the consolidated statement of financial position as the associated document/agreement in connection with the Pass-through Arrangement did not establish the Group's right of off-set.
+As at 31 December 2021, the amount of proceeds received from the Substantial Shareholder and the Advance to the Borrower amounting to HK\$34,893,000 (2020: HK\$33,776,000) were presented on a gross basis and included in "other payables and accruals" and "prepayments, deposits and other receivables", respectively, on the consolidated statement of financial position as the associated document/agreement in connection with the Pass-through Arrangement did not establish the Group's right of off-set.

-The gross receivables and expected credit loss from the loan to a third-party manufacturer are classified as stage 1 as at 31 December 2020 and 2019.
+The gross receivables and expected credit loss from the loan to a third-party manufacturer are classified as stage 1 as at 31 December 2021 and 2020.